TanguyLallemand/similarity-graph/README.md

 Here is some screenshots of what is possible to display in your favorite browser.
 You can display entire graph or just highlight links from a particular node.
 ![Output Example sequences seen in a web browser](output_figures/example_output_graph_in_web_browser.png)

+## Some possible improvements

+This script is more a proof of concept than a script ready to deploy.
+In particular Javascript script need many improvements to be viable.
+In fact, resizing is not clean enough and many features are missing.
+Moreover, it is an adapted script found on internet with some piece of code written during my internship where I used d3.js to construct a force directed graph.
+But most important fact is that interface between the python script and javascript via a json file is fully functional.

+To finish, optimization need some improvements.
+In fact, if script get a fasta file with more than 15 long sequences it will take too much time to execute.
+In addition to that I noticed memory problems if you put a really long sequence.

 ## Pairwise 2 particular configuration